Fcatilizer/sys_main/README.md

 > Note: This project is still under development and some features may not work as expected.
 I'll be adding more features in the future.
 I'm also open to contributions.

+## Known Issues

+- [ ] The Brightness slider is not working properly.
+Permission issue.
+- [ ] The Keyboard backlight slider is not working properly.
+Permission issue.
+- [ ] The GPU and CPU fans info (Not sure how it's working)
+- [ ] The data fetched using fastfetch / neofetch isn't rendering properly.
+(Still Readable)
+- [ ] If compiled ./app isn't ran through terminal / shell, it causes issues with sudo permissions.
+- [ ] Can't fix window icon issue.
+(Not a big deal but it's annoying.
+I'll fix it soon maybe)

 ## Download the latest release

 Download it from the [releases](https://github.com/Fcatilizer/sys_main/releases) page.